AnasNAK/monorepo/README.md

 The To-Do List application consists of two main parts:

 1. **Frontend**: A React application built with Vite that allows users to view, add, mark as complete, and delete to-do items.
-2. **Backend**: An Express.js server that serves as an API for managing to-do items with mongoDb.
+2. **Backend**: An Express.js server that serves as an API for managing books with mongoDb.

 ## Technologies Used